danielsyang/MultiUserBlog/README.md

 # BlogProject

-This blog project is the third project in Full Stack Web Developer.
+This blog project is the third project from Full Stack Web Developer.

 It was all written in Python using **webapp2, jinja2 and Google App Engine** framework.